-At the far northwestern limits of the city, just across the border from Washington, there’s a hidden riverside beach that makes for a perfect escape on a steamy summer day.
-Follow this relatively flat 8-mile cycling route to Kelly Point Park you’ll be treated to one of Portland’s more refreshing destinations.
+Toward the northwest limits of the city, there’s a hidden beach which is perfect a steamy summer day.
+Along this flat 8-mile trip to Kelly Point Park, you’ll be treated to one of Portland’s more refreshing destinations.
 Read more.

 SKYLINE BLVD TO SAUVIE ISLAND

 The ride through Forest Park to Skyline Boulevard is a favorite for Portland cyclists.
-It’s also one of the city’s most grueling ascents.
-Tough it out all the way to the top and you’ve got a clear shot north along the ridge towards another excellent – and much flatter – cycling destination: Sauvie Island.
+It also features one of the city’s toughest climbs.
+From the top of the climb, it’s a straight shot north toward Sauvie Island – one of Portland’s best spots to take a break.
 Read more.

 SUDS AND GROUNDS

-It’s hard to say which is Portland’s more celebrated beverage: its beer or its coffee.
+It’s hard to say which is Portland’s more celebrated beverage (beer or coffee).
 Thankfully, you don’t always have to choose.
-Hop on this 5-mile tour de flavor and sample some of the finest beans and barley-based libations the Rose City has to offer.
+Hop on this 5-mile “tour de flavor” and sample the best of both worlds.
 Read more.

 ROCKY BUTTE AND MOUNT TABOR

-There may be no better bike tour for appreciating Portland’s incredible natural beauty than the ride up Rocky Butte and Mount Tabor.
-The former offers the single best 360 degree panorama you’ll find in the city, complete with views of Mount Hood, Mount St. Helen’s, and Mount Adams.
-The second is a leafy paradise, with some stunning overlooks of its own.
+There may be no better ride around Portland than the route to Rocky Butte and Mount Tabor.
+First, Rocky Butte provides spectacular views of Mount Hood, Mount St. Helens and Mount Adams.
+Next, Mount Tabor provides a beautifully-shaded canopy with some stunning overlooks of its own.
 Read more.